TraumaAI/rotem-heroku/README.md

 # rotem-heroku
-ROTEM Web Calc on Heroku
+ROTEM Web Interpretation on Heroku
+Streamlit app connected to heroku for interpreting ROTEM